You don’t know

 Map

-Claude Opus reads your source code inside a VPC-hosted container and produces a BlastRadiusManifest — every branch, every dependency, every cyclomatic complexity hot-spot, every mock seam.
+A frontier reasoning model reads your source code inside a VPC-hosted container and produces a BlastRadiusManifest — every branch, every dependency, every cyclomatic complexity hot-spot, every mock seam.
 Source never leaves your environment.

 Test

-Gemini Ultra, running in Antigravity IDE, takes the manifest and generates a complete test suite targeting 85%+ line coverage.
+A second model, from a different frontier lab, takes the manifest and generates a complete test suite targeting 85%+ line coverage.
 Output: the test suite itself, plus an ExecutionTelemetry file capturing what passed, what failed, what timed out.

 Prove

-Codex GPT-5.4 runs mutation testing against the generated suite, tightens assertions where mutations survived, and emits a CryptographicParityCertificate — a signed JSON document recording the mutation score, actionable survivors, runtime, and a verifiable hash.
+A third model, from a third frontier lab, runs mutation testing against the generated suite, tightens assertions where mutations survived, and emits a CryptographicParityCertificate — a signed JSON document recording the mutation score, actionable survivors, runtime, and a verifiable hash.

 One engagement.
 One certificate.